As soon as mud season ends in Western Maine, we enter another type of season: The season of banishing mayflies.

 The Mayfly Lifecycle

-The Mayfly is known for their short-lived existence as they pass through the different stages of their life cycle.
-These aquatic insects spend most of their lives as nymphs in freshwater streams, where they feed on algae and organic matter.
+The Mayfly is known for its short life span as it passes through the different stages of its life cycle.
+These aquatic insects spend most of their lives as nymphs in freshwater streams, feeding on algae and organic matter.

-After one to three years, they make a dramatic transformation into winged adults, emerging from the water en masse in a phenomenon known as a “hatch.”
-Adult ones live for only one day to a few short weeks, during which they mate and lay eggs before dying.
+After one to three years, they dramatically transform into winged adults, emerging from the water en masse in a phenomenon known as a “hatch.”
+Adults live for only one day to a few weeks, during which they mate and lay eggs before dying.

-Although their lives may be brief, these flies play a critical role in the ecosystem, serving as a vital source of food for many other species.
+Although their lives may be brief, these flies play a critical role in the ecosystem, serving as a vital food source for many other species.

 Conclusion of Banishing Mayflies